Friday, December 26, 2014

 Practically every retail Big Data and analytics case study over the past decade explicitly referenced Tesco as "best practice."
 With the notable exception of Amazon, no global chain was thought to have demonstrably keener data-driven insight into customer loyalty and behavior.

-Tesco’s decline present a clear and unambiguous warning that analytics capabilities can not ward off the competitive advantage of lower prices and a simpler shopping experience.
+Tesco’s decline presents a clear and unambiguous warning that analytics capabilities cannot ward off the competitive advantage of lower prices and a simpler shopping experience.

 There’s nothing new or unusual in a one-time business strength turning into an organizational weakness or an industrial irrelevance.
 But Big Data, predictive analytics, and customer insight aren’t a substitute for business competitiveness.